yiqingguobuaa/tactile/experience.md

 ### 2018.03 — 2019.03: Casual Academic (Part Time)

-**School of Engineering and IT, University of New South Wales (Canberra Campus at Australian Defence Force Academy), Canberra, Australia**
+**School of Engineering and IT, University of New South Wales (Canberra Campus), Canberra, Australia**

 I demonstrated labs for the undergraduate course Signals and Systems.